fortesenselabs/trade_flow/README.md

 ```

 4. Configuration:
-   Edit the `config.py` file to define your API keys, trading strategies, and risk parameters.
+   Edit the `config.json` OR `config.yaml` OR `config.jsonc` file to define your API keys, trading strategies, and risk parameters.

 ## Disclaimer: